wallabag/wallabagger/README.md

 # Wallabagger

-Wallabagger is extension for add pages to wallabag, with ability to:
+Wallabagger is an extension for add pages to wallabag, with ability to:

 - save current page
 - edit title